Child Covid-19 cases are steadily increasing. But with schools opening, expert warns this is just the beginning - KESQ

 By Madeline Holcombe, CNN

-Cases of Covid-19 among children have steadily increased since the beginning of July, according to a report from the American Academy of Pediatrics.
+Cases of Covid-19 among children have steadily increased in the US since the beginning of July, according to a report from the American Academy of Pediatrics.
 And an expert says this rise is just the start of what is to come.

 “This is happening before school starts.
-Schools are opening now,” said Dr. Peter Hotez, dean of the National School of Tropical Medicine at Baylor College of Medicine.
-“So, Houston Independent school district opens August 23, that’s going to be a huge accelerant.
-This is just the beginning, unfortunately,” he told CNN’s Jake Tapper.
+Schools are opening now,” Dr. Peter Hotez, dean of the National School of Tropical Medicine at Baylor College of Medicine, said Tuesday.
+“So, Houston Independent school district opens August 23, that’s going to be a huge accelerant. … This is just the beginning, unfortunately,” he told CNN’s Jake Tapper.

-More than 121,000 child Covid-19 cases were reported last week, which the AAP called “a continuing substantial increase.”
+More than 121,000 child Covid-19 cases were reported in the US last week.
+That’s more than 14 times the number of child cases reported in the week ending June 24, AAP says.

+Though that coincides with a rise in all-age case rates in the US since early summer, the proportion of child cases is up.
+Child cases represented 18% of the US total last week, against 14.4% over the whole pandemic, AAP says.

 Health experts had hoped to get a critical threshold of the population vaccinated against Covid-19 in time to get spread under control for the new school year, but only 50.9% of the population is fully vaccinated and cases are once again on the rise.